bias0/writeups/csaw21-constela/README.md

 **Unfortunatly, this led to nowhere :(**.

 So I returned to the *.pcap* in order to find something else.
 In the **DNS messages** I noticed something strange.
-In a lot of traces with requests to a  variety of sites, I ***c***saw (xD) some odd sites that appears one following the other, for example:
+In a lot of traces with requests to a  variety of sites, I ***c***saw (xD) some odd sites that appear one following the other, for example:

 > JEdQR0dBLCwzMC4wLE4sMzUuMCxXLDcs.com
 MDAsLDEwMDIwLjAsZnQsLCwsKjQ3.com